How to Maintain Proper Humidity Levels for a Tropical Reptile’s Habitat?

 Several factors can influence the humidity within your reptile’s enclosure.
 The type of enclosure, the substrate used, the heat source, and even the size and number of water dishes can impact levels of humidity.

-A lire également : What’s the Best Strategy for Introducing a New Fish to a Reef Aquarium?
+Sujet a lire : What’s the Best Strategy for Introducing a New Fish to a Reef Aquarium?

 The type of enclosure can either help maintain or reduce humidity.
 An enclosure with high walls and a secure lid can retain more humidity than an open-top terrarium.
 The material of the enclosure can also affect humidity.
 Glass retains more moisture than wood, for instance.